iAutoparkCars/BracketChecker/README.md

 		Passes most unit tests.
 		delete(v), which calls insert(v), is slightly buggy; not going to more hours trying to crank out the bugs.

+	>MyQueue
+		Implemented with 2 stack for exercise.
+Contains functions enqueue and dequeue